coopdigital/coop-frontend/packages/foundations/README.md

 ## Icon usage

-Icons are separted out as separate SVG files in `src` and combined in the build script into an SVG sprite called `coop-icon-sprite.svg`.
+Icons are separated out as separate SVG files in `src` and combined in the build script into an SVG sprite called `coop-icon-sprite.svg`.

 This sprite can be served into your project from `node_nodules` from within `foundations/dist/assets/icons/coop-icon-sprite.svg`, using the build process of your choice.